eSignus/support/_docs/hardwarewalletdescription.md

 tags: [hashwallet-link]
 ---

 We can find definitions in many places, but in summary, we can say that it is a store of our wallets' private and public keys.
-We can seven say that a paper wallet, where we write down our keys, is a hardware wallet, the most primitive.
+We can even say that a paper wallet, where we write down our keys, is a hardware wallet, the most primitive.

 ### What do we want from a Hardware wallet?